-1-3 IGNITION LOCK ON/OFF: When turned on, the doors will lock three seconds after the ignition is turned on and unlock when the ignition is turned off.
+1-3 IGNITION LOCK ON/OFF: When turned on, the doors will lock three seconds after the ignition is turned on, except when a door is open.

 1-4 IGNITION UNLOCK ON/OFF: When ON this feature will unlock the doors when the ignition is turned off.